 I heard, “I’m not done yet.”

-Then I see the Lion off the coast of Africa at the top, and I feel great compassion in His heart.
+Then I saw the Lion off the coast of Africa at the top, and I sensed great compassion in His heart.
 I see an image of Heidi Baker and many other leaders of the church in Africa.
 He takes His paw swipes it across the water and a tidal wave of water rushes over all of Africa beginning at the top and moving down, but it’s more like golden glory.
 I was concerned at first for more flooding in the natural, but as this water went over the land, the land becomes lush green, and full of life.
 I saw South Africa highlighted in gold.
 Then I saw glory lights all over Africa, and it all joined together and became one great light.

 Of course, I’m wondering about America and Israel.
 But He had kept telling me, “Wait.
 I’m not done yet.”